 Only these few companies have hundreds of millions of dollars to train the models and can access computing power.
 That makes it very hard for their competitors.
 So basically all the state-of-the-art AI technology lies in the hands of the big technology companies.
 This is in contrast to previous technologies that did not have such financial barriers to entry to do the needed experimentation and research.
 There was a very competitive ecosystem and an open-source spirit that served as an effective counterbalance to software development.
 And that's not the case with AI.

-You are referring also to energy-hungry data centers needed to train these large models.
-What are your thoughts about companies like Amazon and other major players building their own nuclear reactors to meet their energy demands?
+You are also referring to the data centers needed to train these large models.
+What do you think about companies like Amazon and other major players building their own nuclear reactors to meet their energy demands?

 Emilia Javorsky: This would be another dimension of power dynamics.
 As someone who has been very much pro-nuclear energy, I think it's been quite a sad story that we haven't gotten it right.
 Because it does have such incredible power, it’s clean and ubiquitous, but we haven’t had that discussion as a society for 50, or 60 years.
 And then suddenly the big tech companies come in and all of a sudden it changes.
 So now it’s okay to use nuclear energy because big tech needs it?
 Where was this conversation when society needed it to mitigate climate change and foster economic development?